karuppiah7890/rfb-protocol/remote-framebuffer-protocol.md

 encodings since they provide the best compression for typical desktops.
 Opinion - I don't know the date and time at which this RFC was out and if it was updated a lot and what's the last update date and time.
 Not sure what current means here.
-And what
+And what new encodings are out there
+13. Clients generally also support Hextile, which was often used by older RFB servers that didn’t support TRLE. - I think this is more like supporting old RFB servers.
+If I'm going to build a client and server now, I could just build with just a few encodings and support that alone!

 ### Questions
 1. [Point 7] How does the 24 bit and 16 bit get converted to